California Electrocution Accident Lawyers

 A defective electrical system in a car could injure the driver or even cause secondary accidents by causing the car to crash.
 Manufacturers must pay for the injuries caused by their defective products.

-So long as a consumer is using the product as intended, they are entitled to fair compensation for their injuries and losses.
+So long as a consumer is using the product as intended, they may pursue compensation for their injuries and losses.

 The sad reality is that not all victims are able to survive their electrical injuries.
 When a victim is electrocuted, surviving family members (or legal heirs) have the right to file a wrongful death claim against the defendant who caused the death.
 Filing such a claim can be an incredibly difficult process.
 The survivors must relive memories of their loved ones in court, with an opposing attorney asking hostile questions.